- Get Involved

-Stately sandhill cranes, shorebirds, and a great variety of songbirds stop at the refuge during spring and fall migrations.
-Some bird species such as mallards, great blue herons, and red-tailed hawks are year-round residents that nest on the Refuge.
-Black-tailed deer are the largest mammal on the refuge.
+Stately Sandhill Cranes, shorebirds, and a great variety of songbirds stop at the refuge during spring and fall migrations.
+Some bird species such as Mallards, Great Blue Herons, and Red-Tailed Hawks are year-round residents that nest on the Refuge.
+Black-tailed deer, and the threatened White-tailed deer are the largest mammals on the refuge.
 Coyote, raccoon, skunk, beaver, river otter, and brush rabbits can also be seen on the Refuge.

 The Ridgefield National Wildlife Refuge Complex is part of the National Wildlife Refuge System managed by the U.S. Fish and Wildlife Service.
 There are more than 540 refuges nationwide totaling over 94 million acres of land managed specifically for the conservation of fish and wildlife and their habitats.
 Refuges serve to protect America’s natural and cultural heritage for all people and for future generations.